Baytex Energy (TSE:BTE) Shares Down 13% Following Analyst Downgrade

-Several other analysts have also recently commented on the company.
-Scotiabank upgraded Baytex Energy to a “hold” rating in a research report on Wednesday, March 19th.
-Raymond James cut their price objective on shares of Baytex Energy from C$5.00 to C$4.00 in a research note on Wednesday.
-Royal Bank of Canada reduced their price objective on shares of Baytex Energy from C$5.50 to C$5.00 in a report on Tuesday, January 14th.
-Atb Cap Markets cut shares of Baytex Energy from a “strong-buy” rating to a “hold” rating in a research note on Thursday, January 30th.
-Finally, BMO Capital Markets reduced their price target on shares of Baytex Energy from C$5.00 to C$4.00 in a research note on Wednesday, March 5th.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of C$5.33.
+A number of other research firms also recently issued reports on BTE.
+Raymond James decreased their price objective on shares of Baytex Energy from C$5.00 to C$4.00 in a report on Wednesday.
+Atb Cap Markets lowered shares of Baytex Energy from a “strong-buy” rating to a “hold” rating in a research note on Thursday, January 30th.
+Scotiabank raised shares of Baytex Energy to a “hold” rating in a report on Wednesday, March 19th.
+Royal Bank of Canada reduced their price objective on Baytex Energy from C$5.50 to C$5.00 in a report on Tuesday, January 14th.
+Finally, BMO Capital Markets lowered their target price on Baytex Energy from C$5.00 to C$4.00 in a research note on Wednesday, March 5th.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of C$5.33.

 Baytex Energy Cuts Dividend

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, April 1st.
-Investors of record on Tuesday, April 1st were issued a dividend of $0.0225 per share.
-This represents a $0.09 dividend on an annualized basis and a yield of 4.07%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 1st.
+Investors of record on Tuesday, April 1st were paid a dividend of $0.0225 per share.
 The ex-dividend date of this dividend was Friday, March 14th.
+This represents a $0.09 dividend on an annualized basis and a dividend yield of 4.07%.
 Baytex Energy’s payout ratio is -20.48%.

 Baytex Energy Corp., an energy company, engages in the acquisition, development, and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford, the United States.
 The company offers light oil and condensate, heavy oil, natural gas liquids, and natural gas.